srgantmoomoo/postman/README.md

 **use**
 - prefix is "," (comma), this is customizable too.
-- the inital keybind for the clickgui is rshift.
+- the inital keybind for the clickgui is rcontrol.
 - once your clickgui is opened you will see a bunch of categories, you can drag these around and right click them to open them.
 - each category has different modules you may enable by left clicking and right clicking to open up their settings.
 - the settings consist of booleans (enable or disable), numbers (sliders to change the value of something), and modes (switches modes).